July 16, 2009

 Elizabeth Kelley, M.A.

 Free registration is now open.
 Click here to register for the webinar online now.

 Cellphones have been called “the new paper and pencil” or “the new laptop,” and they could be in the hands of as many as 10 million to 15 million schoolchildren in the next few years.
 For their instructional potential and ability to connect students to the Internet, mobile devices are quietly making their way into schools in the United States and abroad.
+There is a chance that cellphones can help to aid those students who wish to access online learning materials.
+This wouldn’t come as a surprise, especially as many people are now taking up online courses, (click here for more information) to help with their education.
 What does your district, school, or classroom need to make this technology leap?
 Guests will discuss policy and implementation issues and offer practical curriculum ideas for every subject.

 Elliot Soloway, professor, School of Information, School of Education, and Department of Electrical Engineering and Computer Science, University of Michigan

 Liz Kolb, education technology instructor, University of Michigan and Madonna University; author, Toys to Tools: Connecting Student Cell Phones to Education